MSIT-SE Admission Requirements

-- Non-native speakers of English (international applicants who do not have a degree from a US school) should take the Test of English as a Foreign Language (TOEFL) examination.
+- Non-native speakers of English should take the Test of English as a Foreign Language (TOEFL) examination.
 Scores are to be reported informally on the application, and official scores sent thereafter directly to the MSE (code 4256).

 - Application materials for the graduate software engineering degree programs are as follows: